US-Based Personalized Pet Tag Free Shipping on Orders Over $60 in the US Premium Quality 100+ Cute Tag Designs

 According to the Animal Legal & Historical Center, only 12 states and the District of Columbia currently require shelters to scan for microchips — meaning even if your pet is chipped, a shelter might not check.

 The bottom line: Microchips are a critical backup, but they don't replace a visible ID tag.
 A tag is the only form of identification that works instantly, without any special equipment, for anyone who finds your pet.
+If your dog already wears a license tag and rabies tag, adding one more noisy piece of metal is not exactly the dream.
+Slide-on and pet tech options give you another layer of identification with less rattle.
+Explore pet tech tags.

 What Happens If Your Dog Doesn't Have Tags?